Evidence is information that the court looks at in understanding and ultimately determining a matter.

 Family consultants are court experts who specialise in children’s matters, they are usually psychologists or social workers.

 After the child inclusive conference is finished the family consultant will compile their observations and advice into a document called a Memorandum to Court.
 This Memorandum is then treated as a piece of evidence to the proceedings.
 Anything said in these conferences are not confidential.

 In parenting cases, a family report can be a very important and useful document.
 A family report is an independent report written by a court-appointed family consultant.
 The report will give an assessment of what are the relevant parenting issues in your case and will give recommendations to the court about what is in the best interests of your children.
 Whilst the focus of the report will always be what is the children’s best interests the court can direct the consultant to focus on specific issues in the report if needed.

 You, your former partner and your children will be interviewed by the family consultant.
 The children (depending on their age) will be seen with the parents and separately.
-After the interviews, the consultant will consider all the evidence and circumstances involved in your dispute (including court documents already filed in your matter) and write up a report.
+After the interviews the consultant will consider all the evidence and circumstances involved in your dispute (including court documents already filed in your matter) and write up a report.

 Things that the report may discuss include: